Jonathan2251/lbt/source/lib.rst

 Since Cpu0 has not hardware float point instructions, it needs soft float point library to finish the floating point operation.
-LLVM compiler-rt project include the software floating point library implementation, so we choose it as the implementation.
+LLVM compiler-rt project include software floating point library implementation, so we choose it as the implementation.

-Since compiler-rt uses unix/linux rootfs structure, we fill the gap by porting avr libc.
+Since compiler-rt uses unix/linux rootfs structure, we fill the gap by add few empty include-files in exlbt/include.

-The Soft Float Library, compiler-rt/lib/builtins, is under going, it's not finished.
-The flow as follows,

 .. graphviz:: ../Fig/lib/lib.gv